Making martech work for good: A guide for fundraisers and charity marketers

 The donation tin doesn’t fundraise

-YOU fundraise; the tin just holds the money!
+YOU fundraise; the tin just holds the money.
 In the same way, your technology won’t create miracles on its own.
-While many tools come with impressive features, they still need thoughtful planning, setup and tailoring to match your goals.
+While many tools come with impressive features, they still need thoughtful planning, setup, and tailoring to match your goals.
 Unfortunately, there’s no magic ‘press for results’ button.

 What to do:

-Get proactive!
+• Get proactive!
 Define your goals first – whether it’s increasing donor retention, streamlining event management, or expanding your reach.
-Prioritise the most impactful activities, then build out a plan to scale from there.
-Your adoption strategy should serve your charity’s mission, not just the software’s selling points.

 Have a vision for your impact

 Investing in new tech without clear goals is like launching a campaign without knowing the story you want to tell.
-Ambitions like ‘improving donor engagement’ or ‘boosting campaign efficiency’ can fall flat without details about the data, tools and team effort required to make it happen.
+Ambitions like ‘improving donor engagement’ or ‘boosting campaign efficiency’ can fall flat without details about the data, tools, and team effort required to make it happen.

 What to do: